festim-dev/FESTIM/docs/source/userguide/export_post_processing.rst

 ^^^^^^^^^^^^^^^

 The ``TXTExport`` class allows to export solutions in a simple text format.
 It works in 1D only.
-For multi-dimensional problems, use the ``XDMFExport`` class instead.
+For multi-dimensional problems, use the :class:`festim.XDMFExport` class instead.

 .. code-block:: python